Botanik Seminar

 Host: Dr. Marie Claire Veranso-Libalah

-23 October 2024: Prof. Dr. Aurélien Tellier, TUM, Munich, Germany.
+23 October 2024: Prof. Dr. Aurélien Tellier, Professorship for Population Genetics, Technical University of Munich, Germany.

 Host: Prof. Dr. Silke Werth

-06 November 2024: TBA
+06 November 2024: No Seminar

 20 November 2024: PD Dr. Michael Raupach, Zoologische Staatssammlung München, Munich, Germany.